google/cel-spec/doc/langdef.md

 **map** \- Returns a list where each element is the result of applying the transform expression to the corresponding input list element or input map key.

-There are both three argument and four argument forms of the macro.
-The three argument forms transform all elements.
-The four argument forms transform only elements which satisfy the predicate.
-This enlarged form of the macro exists to simplify combined filter / map operations.
+There are two forms of the map macro:

+* The three argument form transforms all elements.
+* The four argument form transforms only elements which satisfy the predicate.

+The four argument form of the macro exists to simplify combined filter / map operations.

 **Signatures**